</ img>

 Communications

-Wi-Fi 802.11 a / b / g / n / ac / ax, 2.4 and 5 GHz, Bluetooth 5.0, NFC.
-3G / 4G LTE
+Wi-Fi 802.11 a/b/g/n/ac/ax, 2.4 and 5 GHz, Bluetooth 5.0, NFC.
+3G/4G LTE

 Connectors

-2xType C 3.2 gen2 Thunderbolt, 2xUSB 3.2, audio combo, HDMI, Native Ethernet, Kensington Lock
+2xType C 3.2 gen2 Thunderbolt, 2xUSB 3.2, combined audio jack, HDMI, Native Ethernet, Kensington Lock

 Camera